 Click OK to validate the results.
-You can see a new folder created in the Contour Group named Cross sections: Measured tunnel.
+You can see a new folder named Cross sections: Measured tunnel.
 This folder contains all the sections created, named after the mesh they were created on, the prefix you chose and their distance on the axis.